Bell County Court Records

 | Search fee (when case number unknown) | $5.00 per name |

-Payment by mail must be by cashier’s check or money order, made payable to the Bell County District Clerk.
-Money orders and cashier’s checks must be completely filled out and signed.
+Mail payments must be by cashier's check or money order made payable to the Bell County District Clerk — money orders and cashier's checks must be completely filled out and signed.
 In-person payments may be made by cash or credit card.
-The District Clerk’s Office does not accept credit card payments over the phone or personal checks.
+The District Clerk's Office does not accept credit card payments over the phone or personal checks.

 Bell County Family Court Records

 Family law cases in Bell County — including divorce, child custody, child support, paternity, protective orders, name changes, and adoption proceedings — are heard by the District Courts.
 The base filing fee for divorce and all other family law cases is $350.00.
-The District Clerk’s Office maintains family court records and processes requests for copies.
+The District Clerk's Office maintains family court records and processes copy requests.

 Searching Family Court Records

-Family law case records can be located through the Bell County Odyssey Portal by entering the case number or party name.
-In-person searches can be conducted at the District Clerk’s Office at 1201 Huey Road, Belton, TX 76513.
+Family law case records can be found through the Bell County Odyssey Portal by entering the case number or party name.
+In-person searches are available at the District Clerk's Office at 1201 Huey Road, Belton, TX 76513.
 For phone inquiries about family law records, call (254) 933-5197 or toll-free at (800) 460-2355 ext.
 5197.

 To request copies of divorce decrees or other family court documents by mail, submit the Copy Request Form with payment to: